tomoleary/tomoleary.github.io/_pages/research.md

   <figcaption>(Left) Adaptive mesh refinement with different formulations for a singular solution.
 (Center) Schematic diagrams of a complicated sheathed hose problem.
 (Right) The computed azimuthal stress on the two material in the hose. </figcaption>
 </figure>

-In a sequence of two papers, I analyzed and implemented four different formulations —- denoted strong, mixed, primal, and ultraweak, respectively (see following figure; left) -- of a common linearized elasticity model.
+In a sequence of two papers, I analyzed and implemented four different formulations — denoted strong, mixed, primal, and ultraweak, respectively (see figure; left) — of a common linearized elasticity model.
-This project culminated in the analysis of a very difficult coupled rubber and steel two-material model (see \cref{fig:Elasticity}; center and right).
+This project culminated in the analysis of a very difficult coupled rubber and steel two-material model (see figure; center and right).
 Here, due to the incompressibility of the rubber, standard displacement-only methods will often break down or ''lock.''
 Additionally, the steel in the model was very thin and so, likewise, some alternative formulations will often break down there.
 Our solution was to develop a special method coupling two different formulations together at the material interface, thus greatly improving the accuracy possible solely with either individual formulation.